About the Post-Baccalaureate Program

 The Department of Communication Sciences and Disorders offers a post-baccalaureate program designed to prepare students for graduate level study in the fields of speech pathology or audiology.
 This program is intended for students who already have a bachelor (or a master degree) in an area other than communication disorders.

 This is a “lockstep” program, meaning that the series of pre-requisite courses must be taken in the specific sequence as listed.
-The post-baccalaureate program consists of 54 credits spread over 4 successive quarters (fall through summer).
+The post-baccalaureate program consists of 50 credits spread over 4 successive quarters (fall through summer).

-Is this program for me?
+Is the Communication Sciences and Disorders program right for me?

 Not everyone is suited to work with clients in the clinical fields of speech-language pathology and audiology even though the student may maintain a satisfactory academic record.
 The faculty and staff of the Department of Communication Sciences and Disorders thus reserve the right to counsel students with this in mind, and to recommend a change of academic focus for the student who appears to have personality traits that would prevent the student from being successful in the discipline.

-The program is administered by WWU Extended Education (EE).
+The program is administered by Western's Outreach and Continuing Education program.
 It is important to note that acceptance into this post-baccalaureate program does not guarantee acceptance into the graduate program.
 These are two separate programs, and you will need to apply to the graduate program the following year.
-If you are interested in applying to the post-baccalaureate program, please contact Jenny Hebert, 360-650-7780, or email email@example.com for an application form.
+If you are interested in applying to the post-baccalaureate program, please contact Jenny Hebert by phone 360-650-7780, or email email@example.com for an application form.